-Once the bank gives you the clear to close, they'll start preparing the final mortgage documents for your loan.
-They'll also need to run your credit one last time and re-verify your employment status.
-After clear to close, the next major milestone is when the bank sends you the closing disclosure, which you must receive at least three days before the closing date.
+Once the bank gives you the clear to close, they'll run your credit one final time and re-verify your employment status.
+If everything looks good, they'll start preparing the closing disclosure for your loan.
+The lender will send you the closing disclosure at least three days before the closing date.
 The closing disclosure will include the terms of the loan, including the monthly mortgage payment, the total closing costs, the loan fees, loan disclosures, and contact information.
 You'll want to review this information and prepare for closing.

 The next step will be the final walk-through, which typically takes place on closing day.
 While you perform the final walk-through, it's essential to make sure the house is in the agreed-upon condition and that the seller has taken care of any promised repairs.
 If everything looks good, you can proceed to the closing.

 Receiving a closing disclosure means you are clear to close, but the terms aren't entirely synonymous.
 Technically speaking, you are clear to close the moment the underwriter signs off on the loan, and it can take between 24-72 hours from then to receive your closing disclosure.
-Where the confusion lies is that you may not always be notified that you're clear to closed prior to receiving the closing disclosure.
+Where the confusion lies is that you may not always be notified that you're clear to close prior to receiving the closing disclosure.

 Once you've received the closing disclosure, you have to wait at least 3 days before you can close.
 That gives you time to review the documents, ensure everything is correct, and prepare the checks you'll need for closing day.

 You must confirm receipt of the closing disclosure as soon as possible to prevent your closing date from being pushed back.